Alphalynxjet/COT-Python-Listener/readme.md

 This Python script allows you to listen for Cursor-on-Target (COT) messages from a COT server using a TLS connection.
 It establishes a secure connection to the server, receives incoming messages, and prints them to the console.

+### Update:
+24.05.23 - Added a feature which sends a COT every 1 minute to the server, creating a BOT user.
+This can be useful for interfacing with other future functions.

 ## Prerequisites

 Before using this script, ensure that you have the following: